canadalearningcode/glc-generative-art-with-processing/README.md

 1 Day to Go

-* Print the Lead Instructor Notes, <a href="https://docs.google.com/document/d/1ngXh74VIzJTNLKaIPI4FnBT4j9XeuSDLPza8vH0divs/edit?usp=sharing">Code-Along Challenges</a>, and Solution Sheet (found in Activity List) to bring to the workshop.
+* Print the Instructor Notes, <a href="https://docs.google.com/document/d/1ngXh74VIzJTNLKaIPI4FnBT4j9XeuSDLPza8vH0divs/edit?usp=sharing">Code-Along Challenges</a>, and Solution Sheet (found in Activity List) to bring to the workshop.

 ## During the Workshsop
 * Have the Notes accessible throughout the workshop, follow along for support.